 Depending on the type and severity of psoriasis, treatment may involve a combination of:

-Vitiligo and psoriasis are both autoimmune conditions in which the body attacks its own healthy tissues.
 Current research suggests a link between the two conditions.
-There is solid evidence that people with vitiligo are more likely to develop psoriasis than people without vitiligo.
-This may also be true of the reverse, but more research is needed.
+For example, people with vitiligo are more likely to develop psoriasis than people without vitiligo, although more research is needed to support the reverse.

 Both vitiligo and psoriasis are also associated with an increased risk of developing other autoimmune diseases.
 While there is no cure for either condition, treatments are available.